 That can be rain, shine, or even snow.

-If you live in a very hot and humid country, the paint may start to change in its properties over time too.
+If you live in a very hot and humid country, the paint may also change in its properties over time.

 Therefore it is important to pick safe paint for these items with properties such as non-toxicity, UV resistance, and water resistance.

-NOTE: I will give some recommendations of paint options when I go into more detail later on in this post.
+NOTE: I will give some recommendations for paint options when I go into more detail later on in this post.
 Read on!

 (c) Paint is Subjected to Repeated Avian Usage

-Whether you are planning to paint an item for your pet bird or for wild birds in your backyard, you know that it’s gonna be used by a bird really often.
+Whether you are planning to paint an item for your pet bird or wild birds in your backyard, you know that it will be used by a bird often.

 If you know birds, you’ll know that they simply poop a lot!
 And… they also leave all kinds of debris behind like feathers, dirt, food, and so on.

-In such cases, it is vital that we use paint that is sufficiently and easily sealed by a sealant that can be protected against all of that dirt and chemicals.
+In such cases, we must use paint that is sufficiently and easily sealed by a sealant that can be protected against all of that dirt and chemicals.

 As such, a good sealant goes a long way with safe paints for your bird’s items!